×

 How AI and data analytics drive demand for relevant business data

 Data is everywhere, but unlocking its value is often a complex task.
 Today, the emergence of AI makes this important job even more critical, further highlighting the difficulty of managing relevant data.
-In many ways, data analytics has already faced these challenges long before the rise of AI.
+In many ways, data analytics has already faced these challenges long before the rise of Artificial Intelligence (AI).
 That’s why businesses everywhere spend millions of dollars capturing, managing, and analyzing data.

 Now, this same problem is playing out with AI.
 Like data analytics, AI requires quality, relevant data to train its models for accurate output.
 Without this data, AI is doomed to provide limited value to businesses.
 The two technologies now face similar problems, and both will benefit from a similar solution.